IDNI/tau-lang/README.md

 ## Recurrence relations and IO variables

-As in other programming languages, you can define functions (recurrence relations in Tau Language) and IO variables.
+As in other programming languages, you could define functions (recurrence relations in Tau Language) and IO variables.
 The syntax of the commands is the following: